Voyent/bridgeit.js/docs/bridgeit-docs-service.md

 function bridgeit.services.documents.createDocument(params)
 ```

-Create a new JSON document.
+Create and store a new JSON document in the document service.

 #### Parameters